fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 ================3 passedin 0.06seconds=================

-Chapter 2.
+Lab 2.
 Writing Test Functions • 48

 This is useful when the id cannot be derived from the parameter value.

 ### Exercises

-1. Download the project for this chapter, tasks_proj, from the book’s webpage^3
+1. Download the project for this lab, tasks_proj, from the book’s webpage^3

 and make sure you can install it locally with pip install /path/to/tasks_proj.